The Employment Law & HR Summit: New York

 - Recent NY case studies that highlight what to avoid—and what courts are flagging

-Katie Dugan is the head of global labor & employment law at Match Group which is the global leader in online dating with brands including Match, Tinder, Hinge, OkCupid, The League, and more.
+Katie Dugan is the Vice President, Global Employment Law, Ethics & Compliance at Match Group which is the global leader in online dating with brands including Match, Tinder, Hinge, OkCupid, The League, and more.
 Prior to Match, Katie had in-house roles at both Yext, Inc. and Mattel, Inc. At Yext, she led the global labor and employment function.
 At Mattel, she worked in various roles in the global employment, ethics & compliance function.

 Before going in-house, Katie worked in litigation and advice & counsel roles in the employment law department at regional law firms as well as a boutique management-side labor and employment firm.
 She began her career as a judicial law clerk to the Honorable Robert Polifroni, P.J.Cv. in the Superior Court of New Jersey.